 The SECURE Act includes a new rule that will dramatically affect eligibility for 401(k) plans.
 Under this new rule, beginning in 2024, any eligible employee who works at least 500 hours in three consecutive years must be permitted to make 401(k) salary deferral contributions into the plan.

 This provision only affects eligibility to make 401(k) salary deferral contributions into the plan.
-As a result, these long-term part-time employees will not negatively impact testing or require additional cost in the form of employer contributions to the plan.
+As a result, these long-term part-time employees will not negatively impact testing.
+They also won’t require additional cost in the form of employer contributions to the plan.
 This changes once a long-term part-time employee meets the plan’s regular eligibility requirements and is no longer in the plan solely for this reason.
 At that point, they would become a regular participant just like any other plan participant.

 Although not addressed in the legislation, it is reasonable to assume that long-term part-time employees can still be excluded if they are under a class exclusion for the plan.
 For example, if the plan excludes employees in a job classification or location and the coverage testing rules are satisfied, that exclusion should override this new rule.
 Also, the plan may not exclude employees based on working part-time or seasonally — this is not new.

 One major question is how this will impact the participant count for Form 5500 purposes.
-The law did not provide any guidance or relief regarding this, and so far, there is no guidance from the IRS or DOL.
+The law did not provide any guidance or relief regarding this.
+Additionally, so far, there is no guidance from the IRS or DOL.
 Will the long-term part-time employees count as active employees if they choose not to defer into the plan?
 Will the rules for determining a large plan filer be modified to address this?
 We will need to wait to see how the Department of Labor responds to this.
 Fortunately, this will not be an issue until 2024 filings.
-If these participants do count for Form 5500 purposes, it could push some plans over the 100-participant threshold where an annual independent CPA audit of the plan is required.
+If these participants do count for Form 5500 purposes, it could push some plans over the 100-participant threshold.
+Thus, these plans would require an annual independent CPA audit.
 This would increase the cost of maintaining the plan.